Olympique de Marseille Logo PNG

 Font and Colors

-The iconic emblem was based on the personal seal of Rene Dufaure de Montmirail.
-But it has come down to our times with significant changes, which allow us to call it a completely new sign, which has nothing to do with the original coat of arms.
+The iconic emblem was based on the personal seal of René Dufaure de Montmirail.
+But it has come down to our time, with significant changes that allow us to call it a completely new coat of arms, unrelated to the original.
 The designers changed the “D” to “O” and went even further, choosing a different color scheme and transforming the letters.
 As a result, they managed to perpetuate the memory of the founder of Olympique de Marseille and create a unique image of the club.

 The motto “DROIT AU BUT” reminds us of when the OM united rugby, billiards, and fencing teams.
 The lettering is bold sans serif.
-The logo palette is simple, featuring only blue (# 2faee0) and gold (# bea064), as well as the club’s official colors.
+The logo palette is simple, featuring only blue (#2faee0) and gold (#bea064), along with the club’s official colors.